I just finished reading I Am Malala and the only thing I can remember is that she likes playing Connect Four.

 I thought about Malala in the hospital and remembered how she asked for fried chicken.
 What kind of dipping sauce did she use I thought aloud.
 My roommate who heard me, said “what?” but was clearly busy with something else and didn’t want to hear my answer.
 I went to my room, still thinking about the sauce.

-Eventually I remembered other parts of the book, but I realize that the things that pop into my head the quickest are the details.
-But when I thought about this more, I continue to circle back to Connect Four.
+Eventually I remembered other parts of the book, but I realize that the things that tend to stay in my head the longest are often the tiny details.
+I wish I could remember more meaningful details, but I just keep circling back to Connect Four.
 Maybe that’s the lesson I thought, this time to myself.
 Maybe focusing on Connect Four is the key to life.
 Take a deep breath, zoom out, and know that we are all humans who either have or have not played Connect Four.